Route No. 17: Reception

-Maalai Malar appreciated the film's cinematography, editing and music, but rated the film losing its knit in the second half after a decent first half.
+A critic from Maalai Malar appreciated the film's cinematography, editing and music, but rated the film losing its knit in the second half after a decent first half.
 RK Spark of Zee Tamil stated that, though the film is technically sound, the second half of the film lost its grip.
 He also appreciated the performances of Jithan Ramesh and Anju Sasi.
-Raisa Nasreen of Times Now rated the film with 3/5 stars, stating that Jithan Ramesh film unveils mystery and suspense In Sathyamangalam forest.
+Raisa Nasreen of Times Now rated the film with 3/5 stars, stating that Jithan Ramesh film unveils mystery and suspense in the Sathyamangalam forest.